rscherrer/resume/README.md

 ### Activities

-- Cooking and baking (pretty much everyday)

 - Salsa dancing (2019-2020, salsa 1 to salsa 4 at The Blue Toes, Groningen, the Netherlands; 2020-2022, salsa intermediate 1 to salsa advanced 3 at Salsa Juan Carlos, Groningen, the Netherlands)

 - Mixed Martial Arts (2011-2012, Pancrace/Grappling at Punch, Nancy, France; 2019-present, MMA/Grappling/Kickboxing at Deltaserat, Groningen, the Netherlands)

 - Ju-jitsu (2009-2011, orange belt from the French national Judo federation)

+- Favorite podcasts: The Skeptic's Guide to the Universe and Sur Les \'{E}paules de Darwin

+- Nature photography

+- Cooking and baking

+- Landscape and natural history illustration

+- Circus arts (diabolo mostly)